ironkayman/RebisTheory/rebis_theory.md

 <BookCitation source="New World Encyclopedia: Asgard">

-Describing the red band in the rainbow, the Prose Edda suggests that `that which thou seest to be red in the bow is burning fire; the Hill-Giants might go up to heaven, if passage on Bifröst were open to all those who would cross.`[11.
-Snorri Sturluson, Gylfaginning XV, Brodeur, 28.]
+Describing the red band in the rainbow, the Prose Edda suggests that "that which thou seest to be red in the bow is burning fire; the Hill-Giants might go up to heaven, if passage on Bifröst were open to all those who would cross."(11.
+Snorri Sturluson, Gylfaginning XV, Brodeur, 28.)
 This, the constant threat of invasion by the hostile giants (Jotun), represented a genuine fear for the Aesir.

 ---

 In the mythic texts, the Aesir are thought to have constructed Asgard at some point in the mythic past.
-As Snorri suggests, `In the beginning [Odin] established rulers, and bade them ordain fates with him, and give counsel concerning the planning of the town; that was in the place which is called Ida-field, in the midst of the town.
+As Snorri suggests, "In the beginning [Odin] established rulers, and bade them ordain fates with him, and give counsel concerning the planning of the town; that was in the place which is called Ida-field, in the midst of the town.
 It was their first work to make that court in which their twelve seats stand, and another, the high-seat which Allfather himself has.
-That house is the best-made of any on earth, and the greatest; without and within, it is all like one piece of gold; men call it Gladsheim.` [16.
-Gylfaginning XIV, Brodeur 25.]
+That house is the best-made of any on earth, and the greatest; without and within, it is all like one piece of gold; men call it Gladsheim."
+(16. Gylfaginning XIV, Brodeur 25.)

 ---